 There are no data on the presence of galcanezumab in human milk, the effects on the breast-fed infant, or the effects on milk production.
 Consider the developmental and health benefits of breast-feeding along with the mother's clinical need for galcanezumab and any potential adverse effects on the breast-fed infant from galcanezumab or the underlying maternal condition.

-antibody formation / Delayed / 4.8-12.5erythema / Early / Incidence not knowndyspnea / Early / Incidence not known
+antibody formation / Delayed / 4.8-12.5erythema / Early / Incidence not knowndyspnea / Early / Incidence not knownconstipation / Delayed / Incidence not known

-injection site reaction / Rapid / 18.0-18.0pruritus / Rapid / Incidence not knownrash / Early / Incidence not knownurticaria / Rapid / Incidence not known
+injection site reaction / Rapid / 18.0-18.0pruritus / Rapid / Incidence not knownurticaria / Rapid / Incidence not knownrash / Early / Incidence not knownalopecia / Delayed / Incidence not known

 There are no drug interactions associated with Galcanezumab products.

-Galcanezumab is a human immunoglobulin G4 (IgG4) monoclonal antibody that binds to the calcitonin gene-related peptide (CGRP) receptor and antagonizes CGRP receptor function.
+Galcanezumab is a humanized immunoglobulin G4 (IgG4) monoclonal antibody that binds to calcitonin gene-related peptide (CGRP) ligand and blocks its binding to the receptor.
 CGRP is distributed throughout the nervous system, and it is concentrated at anatomical sites, such as the trigeminovascular system, which are involved in migraine pathophysiology.
 Centrally, CGRP is involved in nociceptive transmission through second and third order neurons and pain modulation in the brainstem.
 Peripherally, CGRP mediates vasodilation through smooth muscle receptors.
 CGRP concentrations are elevated during acute migraine attacks and may be chronically elevated in chronic migraineurs.

 Galcanezumab is administered subcutaneously.
 Galcanezumab exhibits linear kinetics.
-Serum galcanezumab steady-state concentration is achieved after a 240 mg loading dose.
+A loading dose of 240 mg achieved serum galcanezumab steady-state concentration after the first dose.
+A dose of 300 mg monthly would achieve steady-state concentration after the fourth dose.
 The apparent volume of distribution is 7.3 L (34% interindividual variability).
 Galcanezumab is degraded into small peptides and amino acids by catabolic pathways in the same manner as endogenous immune globulin.
 Galcanezumab apparent clearance is 0.008 L/hour.
 The half-life of galcanezumab is approximately 27 days.
 Affected cytochrome P450 isoenzymes and drug transporters: none

 After a subcutaneous galcanezumab dose, the time to maximum concentration is approximately 5 days.
 Injection site location did not significantly affect the absorption of galcanezumab.